dreger/kqdreger.com/content/essays/practical-productivity.md

 ---
 title: "Practical Productivity"
+summary: Get things done and remember every commitment.
 date: 2020-02-01T18:45:10-05:00
 in_review: true
 ---

-Productivity is a combination of your ability to (a) get things done and (b) remember commitments.
-If you create and follow a system that helps you do these two things, you will likely be more productive than most of the people you know.
+Productivity is a combination of your ability to get things done and remember every commitment.
+If you create a system that helps you do these two things, you will likely be more productive than most of the people you know.

 My approach was largely shaped by a combination of the following: